hyansuper/hexapod/README.md

 # hexapod
-ROS project for [Antdroid](https://antdroid.grigri.cloud/), controlled by RPi 3b and 2 Adafruit servo controller boards.
+ROS project for [Antdroid](https://antdroid.grigri.cloud/), controlled by RPi 3b and 2 Adafruit servo controller boards.<br/>
+The author of Antdroid used a Raspberry Pi together with an Arduino to control the hexpod.<br/>
+I use a Raspberry Pi 3b to communicate through I2C with 2 servo controller boards, without Arduino board.
+So I wrote my own ROS project.

 [Videos](https://www.bilibili.com/video/av50957479/)